 Victims of accidents involving dump trucks or garbage trucks should avoid having any interactions with other parties’ insurance companies.
 Of course, victims may need to speak with their own auto- or health-insurance carriers.
 However, it is important to remember that other parties’ insurance companies do not operate in your best interests.
 They only look out for their own.
 Experienced lawyers will likely have the skills necessary to negotiate a fair settlement on their client’s behalf.
 Let a lawyer deal with relentless insurance representatives so that you may focus on your recovery.

-The cardinal rule of motor vehicle accidents, no matter the types of vehicles involved, it that accidents victims should always seek immediate medical care.
-Even if victims feel their injuries are minor, it is important to be evaluated by a medical professional.
+No matter what vehicles are involved, the cardinal rule of motor vehicle accidents is that injured victims should always seek immediate medical care.
+Even if you feel that your injuries are minor, it is important to be evaluated by a medical professional.
 Many severe, even life-threatening, injuries from motor vehicle accidents do not display symptoms immediately.
 Not only are symptoms delayed, but so injuries can only be detected with advanced diagnostic testing.

 Accident victims should always see a doctor and be open and honest about any pain they are experiencing.
 A medical evaluation can ensure a full recovery.
-In addition, medical records may provide critical evidence for demonstrating that the injuries were, in fact, caused by the accident.
+In addition, medical records may provide critical evidence for demonstrating that the accident caused the injuries.

-We can all hope dump and garbage truck drivers do everything in their power to avoid causing an accident.
+We can all hope dump and garbage truck drivers do everything possible to avoid causing an accident.
 However, when an accident occurs, the truck’s driver, owner, or customer in possession may be responsible for any accident-related damages.
-Under Washington State law, injured accident victims have the right to recover the compensation they are entitled to.
+Under Washington State law, injured accident victims have the right to recover the compensation they are entitled.

 Victims should not wait to speak with a lawyer.
 The businesses that operate dump trucks and garbage trucks function on tight margins within layered corporate structures.
 They will try to escape their responsibility for paying damages at all costs.
 If an accident involving a dump or garbage truck has injured you or a loved one, contact an experienced truck accident injury attorney today to answer any questions you may have.